Shopify/quilt/Decision records/01 - Use our own testing library for testing React codebases.md

 ## Problem space

 There are a number of testing libraries available for React applications.
 The most popular of these focus on testing the behaviour of components in response to initial data and subsequent user interaction and the composition of components together.
-Testing of the actual visual output of a component is usually not included in scope of these libraries, or is encouraged to be done via snapshots of the DOM (which is highly [problematic](https://github.com/Shopify/web-foundation/blob/master/handbook/Decision%20records/03%20-%20We%20do%20not%20use%20Jest%20snapshot%20tests.md)).
+Testing of the actual visual output of a component is usually not included in the scope of these libraries, or is encouraged to be done via snapshots of the DOM (which is highly [problematic](https://github.com/Shopify/web-foundation/blob/master/handbook/Decision%20records/03%20-%20We%20do%20not%20use%20Jest%20snapshot%20tests.md)).

 ### Prior Art #1 - Enzyme

-[Enzyme](https://enzymejs.github.io/enzyme/) is a very popular testing library which offers many features such as JQuery style traversal of the React component tree, shallow rendering, and a variety of tools for simulating interactions with an application.
+[Enzyme](https://enzymejs.github.io/enzyme/) is a very popular testing library that offers many features such as JQuery style traversal of the React component tree, shallow rendering, and a variety of tools for simulating interactions with an application.

 Unfortunately, Enzyme has a number of downsides for our usecase.

-- It has frequently taken a long time to support new React features
+- It has frequently taken a long time to support new React features (specifically, it took quite a while for it to properly support hooks)
 - It has a very large API surface area, much of which works against Shopify’s [testing conventions](https://github.com/Shopify/web-foundation/blob/master/Best%20practices/react/Testing.md).
 For example, Enzyme provides APIs like `setState` which encourage reaching in to implementation details of your components
 - Enzyme is unlikely to add features we use or need in a testing library, such as automatic unmounting and a built-in version `trigger()`
-- Enzyme's tends to continue to support a large backlog of React versions, which makes contribution more difficult
+- Enzyme tends to continue to support a large backlog of React versions, which makes contribution more difficult

 ### Prior Art #2 - Testing-Library